add_tax <- function(price, rate) {

 # ... actual loading code ...

 Never use warning() when you should use stop().
-A warning that scrolls past unread is worse than no warning at all.
-If you’re not confident the function produced a correct result, don’t return one.
+A warning that scrolls past unread is worse than no warning at all; it gives you the illusion of safety while the bad value keeps propagating.
+If you are not confident the function produced a correct result, don’t return one.

 25.3 Writing informative errors